 The Best Luxury Restaurant in the Magnificent Mile and Gold Coast, Chicago

-- Spiaggia: Beautiful views of Lake Michigan from windows that reach from the floor to the ceiling are the prominent feature in Spiaggia.
-However, the dazzling scene does not compete with delicious food that has propelled the restaurant to 4-star status.
-In fact, Spiaggia is the only ITALIAN restaurant in a town with 500,000 folks of Italian descent that has four stars (and one Michilen).
+Spiaggia: Beautiful views of Lake Michigan from windows that reach from the floor to the ceiling are the prominent feature of Spiaggia.
+However, the dazzling scene does not compete with the delicious food that has propelled the restaurant to 4-star status.
+In fact, Spiaggia is the only ITALIAN restaurant in a town with 500,000 folks of Italian descent that has four stars (and one Michelin).
 Imagine that.
 This opulent offering requires a jacket, and leave your jeans at the hotel if you plan to make it past the host.
 This is the spot to take your favorite person for a bit of romance, and if you are like me, my significant other and the call of perfectly-assembled meals is the only thing that could get me to dress up and then dish out $40 per person for a plate of food.
-The $115 four-course menu provides authentic and vibrant flavors in dishes like wagyu beef with mushroom and potato that is paired to perfection with a selection of white and red wines.
+The $115 four-course menu provides authentic and vibrant flavors in dishes like wagyu beef with mushroom and potato that is paired to perfection with a selection of white and red wines.2023 UPDATE: NOW CLOSED

 The Best Restaurant Quartet in River North, Chicago

 - Frontera Grill: In River North, you have a “Cuatro” of options offered by celebrity chef Rick Bayless, the winner of Top Chef Masters.
 And, regardless of which of the four you visit, you will dine on good Mexican food put together with fresh, organic ingredients.
 Some of the restaurants are better than others, however, and the prices vary outrageously.
-At the bottom of the heap, but still good, is Xoco, a straightforward counter-service spot that serves up sandwiches, soups, salads, and churros at prices from $9-$13.
-Everything is served up quick in this cramped quarters, but it is tasty and ripe with a Mexican flair.
+At the bottom of the heap, but still good, is Xoco, a straightforward counter-service spot that serves up sandwiches, soups, salads, and churros at prices around $13.
+Everything is served up quickly in these cramped quarters, but it is tasty and ripe with a Mexican flair.

 - Topolobampo is the 4-star (and a Michelin Star as well) establishment of the Bayless choices, with prices to match.
 Inside, you will find dramatic lighting, a sculptural ceiling, and a menu that changes monthly.
 However, it isn’t the best option of the four.